ivarsaris/sure-custom-cues/README.md

 ## Features

 On top of each page is a bar with the contact information of the company and links to its social media accounts.
 The homepage features a slide show created with a keyframes query in CSS.

+The website has five pages:
+1. Homepage: Introduces the company and has an automatic slide show with images of cues.
+1. About page: Explains the philosophy and tells the story of the company.
+1. Innovations page: Gives an overview of all innovations developed by Sure Custom Cues.
+1. Custom cues page: Gives and overview of the custom cues currently for sale and a gallery of cues made.
+1. Impressum: An overview of information about the company in order to comply with German law.
+This page is linked to only from the homepage.

 Several images, including the gallery images, increase in size when they are hovered.
 This was achieved by using the transform function in CSS.